sebastienlapierre/oio-docs/doc/cli-reference/source/openio_storage.rst

 Information about object
 ------------------------

-Display the informations about an object:
+Display the information about an object:

    .. code-block:: console